hadetan/picsmart-client/README.md

     return Promise.reject(error);
   }

-    // If the statuscode responds with 401 then we will call the refreshtoken API and then check if the status is ok, because if its not ok then it must be because the refreshtoken has been expired (1 year later), if its ok then set new access token recieved from refreshtoken API. if (statusCode === 401) {
+    // If the statuscode responds with 401 then we will call the refreshtoken API and then check if the status is ok, because if its not ok then it must be because the refreshtoken has been expired (1 year later), if its ok then set new access token received from refreshtoken API. if (statusCode === 401) {
     const response = await axiosClient.get('/auth/refreshtoken');
     if (response.status === 'ok') {